 1. Living Desert Zoo

-The Living Zoo is a wonderful family fun activity.
+The Living Zoo is a wonderful family fun activity and one of our favorite things to do in Palm Springs with kids.
 The zoo is small making it incredibly manageable to walk around.
-Yet its still big enough to house over 600 animals plus unique interactive experiences that will entertain everyone.
+Yet it’s still big enough to house over 600 animals plus unique interactive experiences that will entertain everyone.
 My kids especially loved the Africa area and the Village Watutu.
 It is designed beautifully and brought back SO many memories of our recent trip to Ethiopia (read more about that trip here).

 Don’t miss the awesome model train display or the gecko gulch playground.
 Both provided great entertainment for our crew.